swatah/deepSightAI-Trinetra/Embedder/README.md

 After making these changes, the service is ready to be built and will use the local model file.

+### Alternative Models

+While `ViT-B-32` is a good default, you can use other OpenCLIP models depending on your needs for speed vs. accuracy.

+* **`ViT-L-14`**: A larger, more accurate model.
+(Embedding Dimension: 768)
+* **`ViT-H-14`**: One of the largest and most accurate models available.
+(Embedding Dimension: 1024)
+* **`ViT-B-16`**: A model of similar size to the default but with a different patch size, which may offer different performance.
+(Embedding Dimension: 512)

+To use an alternative, you must download the correct model weights, update the model name in `embedder.py`, and crucially, change the `EMBEDDING_DIM` in `docker-compose.embedder.yaml` to match the new model.

 ## Services

 The system consists of three main services: